Third Man Pressing interior

 Licensing & Copyright

-Before pressing, we test all source audio for copyright compliance.
-Please ensure that you have the rights to your audio and that any samples are properly cleared and licensed before submitting your order, or it will be be rejected.
-On our order form page, you will find our copyright compliance form, which must be signed and submitted before we will process your order.
+For all orders, please ensure that you have the rights to your audio and that any samples are properly cleared and licensed before submitting your order, or it will be be rejected.
+Our copyright compliance form must be signed and submitted before we will process your order.

 You will need to obtain Master and/or Mechanical licenses for any samples in order for us to process your order.
 Licenses are obtained by contacting the owner of the recording as well the the publishing agency.
 For Master licenses, you will usually need to contact the record label, artist, production company, etc., and mechanical licenses can usually be obtained through Harry Fox Agency.
 If you aren't able to obtain mechanical licenses through the Harry Fox Agency, then you will need to contact the publishing company.